PsCustomObject/PsCustomObject.github.io/_posts/2019-02-02-PowerShell-Strongly-Typed-Variables.md

 True     True     Object[]                                 System.Array
 ```

-This is different from what we have in strongly typed languages, like C# for example, where you cannot declare a variable without also specifying the data type ti will contain.
+This is different from what we have in strongly typed languages, like C# for example, where you cannot declare a variable without also specifying the data type it will contain.